fantastic001/blog/_posts/2017-12-24-functional-programming.markdown

 The way to change state in functional languages is by using monads.
 Monads are actually mathematical objects which are applied to computer science.

-Basically, monad is data type which "surrounds" another type with additional functionality.
+Basically, monad is data type which "surrounds" another type with additional information which is carried through computation.
 For every monad, we have to define two functions: return and bind.

-Monad wraps another, say, primitive type and adds additional functionality.

-To implement monad, we need to implement two functions: return and bind

-Function return takes our pure type and return wrapped type.
+Function return takes our pure type and returns wrapped type.
 By using this function, we can convert pure types to our wrapped types which hold state.
+In terms of computation, return does not influence computation.

-When we have functions that take one type and return another, it ecomes impossible to do composition in standard way.
+When we have functions that take one type and return another, it becomes impossible to do composition in standard way.
 We can solve this by using bind.
-Bind function takes our wrapped type and function whic takes pure type and returns wrapped type.
+Bind function takes our wrapped type and function which takes pure type and returns wrapped type.
 Bind returns wrapped type and does following: unwraps our first argument and passes it to function, then "merges" result of a function with passed argument and returns it.
-This is best illustrated wit simple example.
+This is best illustrated with simple example.
 Let's make type Debuggable which is basically integer with list of strings which represents debug info.
 We first make type Debuggable and then implement bind and ret.
 Other functions are implemented the same way as inc which increases number by one and stores message in a log.